 “Roman, please.
 I don’t trust any of them.”

-Leandros did as Roman said, sitting on the simple cot and shrugging out of his shirt, exposing a chest wrapped heavily in bandage.
-Roman hadn’t been able to look the last time he’d seen Leandros like this, unable to bear the sight of Isobel’s needle and string.
+Leandros did as Roman said, sitting on the simple cot and shrugging out of his shirt, exposing a chest wrapped heavily in bandages.
+Roman hadn’t been able to look the last time he’d seen Leandros like this, unable to bear the site of Isobel’s needle and string.